Tonywuhk/realai.org/multi-task-learning.md

 ---
 # Multi-Task Learning

+Many recent deep learning approaches have used multi-task learning as part of their model ([Ruder, 2017](http://sebastianruder.com/multi-task/)).

 A standard deep neural network can learn very different visual domains simultaneously ([Bilen & Vedaldi, 2017](https://arxiv.org/abs/1701.07275)).
 It's also possible to train a reinforcement learning agent to perform multiple tasks.

 ## Continual Learning